Braindead (film): Plot

 Lionel's uncle, Les, arrives to confront Lionel over Vera's estate.
 In the basement, Les sees the tranquilized zombies and mistakenly believes them to be dead bodies.
 He blackmails his nephew into relinquishing the house and his inheritance.
 Despite Lionel's objections, he invites his friends over for a housewarming party.

 During the party, Paquita arrives to make amends with Lionel.
 After she discovers the zombies in the basement, Lionel explains the situation to her.
 She convinces him to use poison to kill the zombies.
 However, Lionel mistakenly injects them with an animal stimulant instead.
 The pair narrowly escapes as the invigorated zombies rush upstairs and infect the party guests.
 Lionel uses a lawn mower to mow through the zombies, while Paquita disposes of the still-hostile zombie body parts with a blender.
 Les enters the basement, where he is beheaded by Vera, who has now grown to monstrous proportions.
 Vera erupts from the basement and pursues Lionel and Paquita to the rooftop as the house catches fire from a burst gas pipe.

 Lionel confronts Vera and reveals that he witnessed her drowning his father and his mistress as a child, which caused his trauma.
 After he proclaims that he is no longer afraid of her, an enraged Vera stuffs Lionel into her stomach and prepares to kill Paquita.
 Lionel cuts his way out of his mother's body with the good luck pendant, causing Vera to fall into the burning house.

-Lionel and Paquita escape the burning rooftop just as the fire brigade arrives.
-They kiss and then walk away arm in arm.
+Lionel and Paquita escape the burning rooftop with the help of the arriving fire brigade, and, after sharing a kiss, walk away in victory.